Weddings & Vow

 The view right before walking to your beautiful Cocoa Beach Wedding at 13th Street South.

 The view from the beach looking toward where the bride and other bridal party will walk down the aisle.
 Look at those beautiful palm trees!!!

 The awesome ocean peaking through sea oats.
 Breathtaking views in a quieter setting.

 The main pro is that it is the only place you can roll a wheelchair on the sand.
-The above photo is Pierce Avenue.
-The side and bottom picture are Monroe Avenue.
-There is one more, but we couldn’t remember which street.
-We haven’t done a wedding because it is new.
-Another pro is that they are probably a little less crowded being side streets in both the morning and evenings.
+Another pro is that they are probably a little less crowded being a side street in Cape Canaveral.
 These were taken at approximately 2 pm.
 Another pro is this is Cape Canaveral and they have FREE PARKING!
 There are about 15 spaces and ironically only one is a handicapped spot.